A Vector Field Method for Non-Trapping, Radiating Spacetimes: Introduction

 \item(Conformal Energy Estimate With Vector fields)

 \item(Global Pointwise Decay)

 \end{enumerate} \end{thm}

 One can think of this of this as a \emph{conditional} linear stability result for the wave equation in non-trapping backgrounds satisfying our weak asymptotics.
-In other words: for such backgrounds, as long as the LED estimate \eqref{LS1} holds, then the pointwise decay rates $t^{-\frac{3}{2}}$ in the interior and $t^{-1}$ along light cones for solutions to the linear wave equation \eqref{wave_eqn} will also hold.
+In other words: for such backgrounds, as long as the LED estimate \eqref{LS1} holds, then the pointwise decay rates $t^{-\frac{3}{2}}$ in the interior and $t^{-1}$ along light cones for solutions to the linear wave equation \eqref{wave_eqn} will also hold (see \cite{MR2266993}, \cite{MR2764864} for a proof of LED estimates in curved backgrounds).
 In principle, the decay estimates above should be suitable for non-linear applications since the norm $N_1$ on the source term $\Box_{g}\phi$ should be able to handle quadratic derivative non-linearities with a null condition.
 We will explore this in future work.

 For our results below we will assume the initial data are smooth and compactly supported.
 However, this condition can be relaxed so that the only regularity requirements for the data are that they belong to the weighted Sobolev spaces discussed in the statement of the main theorem.
 This relaxation can be achieved by standard approximation arguments which we omit.